-In confronting the impact of globalisation and liberalisation of economies, national tax authorities face several problems:
+In confronting the impact of globalization and liberalization of economies, national tax authorities face several problems:

 First, national tax authorities are precisely that, an administration of one national government.

-Second, there is not yet any international tax administration.
+Second, there is, not yet any international tax administration.

 Third, there is a traditional legal rule that one government does not enforce the tax laws of other governments.
-That is, one government will not help another government collect that other government's taxes.
-Fourth, as a general rule the technical expertise of national tax authorities has not developed sufficiently to cope with the growth in volume and complexity of commercial and financial transactions.
+That, is one government will not help another government collect that other government's taxes.

+Fourth, the technical expertise of national tax authorities has not developed sufficiently to cope with the growth in volume and complexity of commercial and financial transactions.

-Fifth, bank secrecy and other confidentiality laws ('de jure bank secrecy') in many jurisdictions prevent the disclosure by financial institutions and other payors of cross border income of relevant information to government authorities, except in specified limited fact situations.
-This de jure bank secrecy exists in some countries which are international financial centres, and in most tax haven jurisdictions.
-Tax havens present a 'double problem'.
-First, some are financial centres, which receive bank deposits and other passive investments.
-Many tax havens have such de jure bank secrecy laws preventing the disclosure of relevant information about such bank deposits and other passive investments.
-And second, often investments from third countries are routed through tax havens to acquire the cloak of confidentiality.
-For example, a resident (corporate or individual) of country X, sets up a corporation in country Y, a tax haven with a confidentiality and/or bank secrecy law (de jure bank secrecy).
-And that resident of country X uses the corporation in country Y to make an investment in country Z. Therefore, the resident of country X, by routing an investment through a tax haven jurisdiction, benefits from de jure bank secrecy that the country X resident would not otherwise have.
+Fifth, bank secrecy and other confidentiality laws ("de jure bank secrecy") in many jurisdictions prevent the disclosure of relevant information by financial institutions to government authorities, except in specified limited fact situations.
+This de jure bank secrecy exists in some countries which are international financial centers, and in some tax haven jurisdictions.
+Tax havens present a "double problem".
+Some are financial centers, which receive bank deposits and other passive investments.
+And often investments from third countries are routed through tax havens to acquire the cloak of confidentiality.
+(A resident (corporate or individual) of country X, sets up a corporation in country Y, a tax haven with a confidentiality and/or bank secrecy law, and that corporation in country y makes an investment in country Z).

 Sixth, many governments do not normally obtain from financial institutions and other payors of cross border income the relevant information.
 Therefore, those governments do not have the relevant information to exchange with other governments.
-This results in 'de facto bank secrecy'.
+This results in "de facto bank secrecy."

-Seventh, the laws of several countries prohibit the transfer of tax related information to other governments except if there is an international (bilateral) agreement between the two governments authorizing such transfers of tax related information.
+Seventh, the laws of several countries prohibit the transfer of tax related information to other governments except if there is an international agreement between the two governments.

-Eighth, there are practical problems in implementing exchange of information between governments, especially automatic exchange of information, which entails the transfer of substantial amounts of information from one government (the 'Transmitting Government') to another government (the 'Receiving Government'), and the Receiving Government may have difficulties processing such voluminous information.
+Eight, there are practical problems in implementing exchange of information between governments, especially automatic exchange of information, which entails the transfer of substantial amounts of information from one government to another government.

 Ninth, governments have conflicting interests with regard to exchange of information.
 Governments usually want to obtain information about the income that their residents and citizens derive in other countries.
-However, some governments, in particular in international financial centres, usually want to attract investments from foreigners, in particular bank deposits and other interest bearing investments.
-Those governments can attract such investments by offering (a) tax free treatment for the interest income resulting from such investments and (b) bank secrecy or other confidential treatment for such investments (that is, no exchange of information).
+However, some governments in particular international financial centers, in particular international financial centers, usually want to attract investments from foreigners, in particular bank deposits and other interest bearing investments.
+Those governments can attract such investments by offering (a) tax free treatment for the interest income resulting such investments and (b) bank secrecy or other confidential treatment for such investments (that is, no exchange of information).
 Therefore, governments wanting to attract such investments may not want to exchange information with the government of the country where the foreign investor is a resident or a citizen.
-Therefore, the reluctance of major financial centres to cooperate fully on exchange of information between governments has created major obstacles to effective exchange of information.